christinec01/christinec01.github.io/README.md

 # Simple Component Library

-The purpose of this library is to provide developers with a toolbox of components whose APIs are designed with legibility, ease of use and consistancy in mind.
+The purpose of this library is to provide developers with a toolbox of components whose APIs are designed with legibility, ease of use and consistency in mind.
 This library is ever-growing.
 Check back often for new components or contact me with specific requests!
 View a live demo: https://christinec01.github.io/component-library/

 ### Installing - CANNOT CURRENTLY BE INSTALLED